-The July 1, 2020 valuation results are based on the same actuarial methods and assumptions as used in the July 1, 2019 valuation.
+The July 1, 2021 valuation results are based on the same actuarial methods and assumptions as used in the July 1, 2020 valuation, with the exception of the valuation interest rate.
 The demographic and economic assumptions, aside from the valuation interest rate, are based on the July 1, 2014 - June 30, 2018 Experience Study, which was approved by the Board of Trustees on January 28, 2020.
-The valuation is based on a 7.30% interest rate, which was recommended by the State Treasurer.
+The valuation interest rate was decreased from 7.30% to 7.00% as recommended by the State Treasurer.

-This report is prepared using census data, plan provisions, and financial information as of July 1, 2020 provided by the Division of Pensions and Benefits, and does not reflect any changes in the membership, plan provisions, or assets that occur after the valuation date.
+This report is prepared using census data, plan provisions, and financial information as of July 1, 2021 provided by the Division of Pensions and Benefits, and does not reflect any changes in the membership, plan provisions, or assets that occur after the valuation date.
 Events following that date are not, and should not be, reflected in this report.

-Whereas there remains a lot of uncertainty, we continue to monitor developments regarding the COVID-19 pandemic and the impact it may have on the System.
+Chapter 115, P.L.
+2020 modified the hiring, rehiring, retention, and benefits of certain public employees during the COVID-19 Public Health Emergency under Executive Order No. 103 of 2020, as extended.
 Chapter 54, P.L.
-2020, amends eligibility for accidental disability and accidental death benefits for SPRS members when related to the contraction of COVID-19 during the Public Health Emergency declared by the Governor in Executive Order 103 of 2020, as extended.
+2020, amended eligibility for accidental disability and accidental death benefits for SPRS members when related to the contraction of COVID-19 during the Public Health Emergency declared by the Governor in Executive Order 103 of 2020, as extended.
 Chapter 46, P.L.
-2020 delays mandatory retirement in the SPRS when it would occur during a period of a state of emergency.
+2020 delayed mandatory retirement in the SPRS when it would occur during a period of a state of emergency.
+We will continue to monitor developments regarding the COVID-19 pandemic and the impact it may have on the System, including any impact from these changes in plan provisions.
 Actual experience, both demographic and economic, will be reflected in subsequent valuations as experience emerges.
+There was no increase in actuarial liability resulting from these changes in plan provisions for the July 1, 2021 valuation.